bloomberg/blazingmq/docs/docs/architecture/high_availability_sdk.md

 BlazingMQ client libraries (also referred to as SDKs).
-We will see how high availability in client libraries helps users write simpler applications than before, while protecting applications from transient issues in the BlazingMQ backend, network issues, etc.
+We will see how high availability in client libraries helps users write simpler applications than before, while protecting applications from transient issues in the BlazingMQ back-end, network issues, etc.

-High availability in client libraries complements [*High Availability in BlazingMQ Backend*](../high_availability), and they work together to provide a seamless experience to BlazingMQ applications in case of framework crashes, machine issue, network faults, etc.
+High availability in client libraries complements [*High Availability in BlazingMQ Back-end*](../high_availability), and they work together to provide a seamless experience to BlazingMQ applications in case of framework crashes, machine issue, network faults, etc.